 What is this service?

-MICHR provides pilot grant funding to promote the development of collaborative, innovative, and novel research projects.
-We encourage applications for projects at all stages of translation (T1-T4) that use one of the following approaches to research: investigator-initiated research, collaborative research, or community-based participatory research (CBPR).
+For the pathway awards, we encourage applications for innovative projects at all stages of translation (T1-T4) that use one of the following approaches to research: investigator-initiated research, collaborative research, or community-based participatory research (CBPR).

-To date, MICHR has awarded more than $22M in pilot grants, which has led to more than $200M in extramural funding.
+To date, MICHR has awarded more than $23M in pilot grants, which has led to more than $217M in extramural funding.
+A list of recent awardees can be found here.

 Who can use this service?